shalva-an/School-Students/README.md

 - Add a search form to the School show page that allows a user to search for a student by name
 - Add a custom route to a "support" page that has a "contact us" form
   - Form should ask for the User to enter their name, email, and reason for contacting
-  - Once the form is submitted, it routes the User to the School index page and displays a message that says "Thank you for contacting us"
+  - Once the form is submitted, it routes the User to the School index page